John Groff: World War I

 At the outbreak of World War I, Groff's experience in the Banana Wars led to his rapid promotion from corporal to sergeant and then gunnery sergeant.
 He sailed for France as a member of the 83rd Company, 6th Marine Regiment, which was part of the 2nd Division, American Expeditionary Force.
 Groff was wounded in action (minor gunshot) and was cited for gallantry on multiple occasions during the Battle of Belleau Wood in June 1918.
 For his actions, he was awarded the Navy Cross, Distinguished Service Cross, and Silver Star citation.
-As the result of his heroics, Groff also received a battlefield promotion to 2nd Lieutenant in July 1918.
+As the result of his actions, Groff also received a battlefield promotion to 2nd Lieutenant in July 1918.
 After being commissioned as an officer, he was subsequently assigned to the 97th Company, 6th Marines, where he remained until the end of the war.
 His official World War I Victory Medal campaign credits include Aisne, Aisne-Marne, Meuse-Argonne, and Defensive Sector.
 Following the cessation of hostilities in November 1918, Groff stayed in Germany until April 1919 as part of the United States Third Army's occupation forces.